-TCA: Thanks, Mike and Geneva, for taking the time out of your busy schedule to talk with us.
-We’ve been following you on Instagram for several months and have really enjoyed your posts.
+Thanks, Mike and Geneva, for taking the time out of your busy schedule to talk with us.
+We’ve been following you on Instagram for several months.
 Can you tell us about your truck camper and why you went with that particular make and model?

 Mike and Geneva: Our camper is a 2005 Northstar 8.5 Arrow.
 We researched models and features extensively and narrowed it down to three brands that we were interested in.
 We were looking at workmanship, durability, and weight, plus we needed a cassette toilet for our planned trip.
 We knew that a narrower unit would be easier in the countries we were headed towards, so the Arrow fit that criteria.
 We located one on a consignment lot in Oregon and moved quickly to pick it up.